DOE-ID Bi-Weekly Summary

 Advanced Mixed Waste Treatment Project

-Waste Shipments: Eighteen of 19 planned shipments of contact-handled transuranic waste were shipped to the Waste Isolation Pilot Plant in New Mexico for disposal in the week ending May 21, 2010.
-Fifteen of these shipments contained formerly buried transuranic waste exhumed and packaged from the Accelerated Retrieval Project.
+Waste Shipments: Eighteen of 18 planned shipments of contact-handled transuranic waste from Idaho to the Waste Isolation Pilot Plant in New Mexico were made for the week ending June 26, 2010.
+Twelve of the shipments contained exhumed waste from the Accelerated Retrieval Project.
 Twelve contact-handled transuranic waste shipments and two remote-handled transuranic waste shipments are scheduled for the week ending July 3, 2010.

 Idaho Cleanup Project

 Decontamination and Decommissioning Work: At the Idaho Nuclear Technology and Engineering Center, the last yard of grout was placed in the basement of CPP-601.
 A total of 19,725 yards of grout were placed in the basement corridors and process cells.
 This task was originally scheduled to be complete in late 2012, but American Recovery and Reinvestment Act funding allowed acceleration of the completion to June 2010.
 Demolition of the remaining above grade structure is continuing and will be completed later this summer.

 June 15: A need for further safety analysis was determined at the Advanced Test Reactor.
 As part of ongoing review of the safety documentation at the reactor, it was determined the existing analysis does not look at what would happen in the unlikely event that all five experiment loops in the reactor failed during an earthquake.
 The preliminary analysis showed that this accident is already enveloped by other accidents in the unlikely category and it does not have any affect on safe reactor operation (NE-ID—BEA-ATR-2010-0009).